-The VHEC Collections website provides tools for researchers to engage in multifaceted ways with the history of the Holocaust and for educators
+The VHEC Collections website provides tools for researchers to engage in multifaceted ways with the history of the Holocaust.

 The User Guide

 has tips for searching and browsing each collection and using other features of the Collections site, including Lightbox, Finding Aids and Research Guides.

 For additional guidance on how to navigate the online VHEC Collections, please contact 604-264-0499

 enables users to browse records from all four VHEC Collections: Archives, Library, Museum and Holocaust Testimony.
 The results may be filtered according to attributes common to all four collections.
 Records are organized to facilitate browsing by Resource Type, which groups resources by form and/or physical characteristics, and by Primary Source materials.

 All collections can be searched simultaneously or each collection can be searched separately for more in depth results.
 More information about advanced searching

 allow you to navigate the VHEC’s archival fonds and collections.
 This page lists finding aids alphabetically by title and includes a summary of the scope and contents of a collection.
 Finding aids can be explored by clicking on a title to view the full archival record, which includes expandable hierarchical levels for the series, files or items contained within a fonds, as well as an option to download the finding aid as a PDF.